-- 1.72 ADR letters must include all of the following details: - (a) that the complainant has the right to go to the ADR scheme - (b) it is independent and free of charge - (c) the possible outcomes include: an apology; an explanation of what went wrong; a practical action to be taken to correct the problem; a financial award - its decision has to be accepted by (is binding on) the licence holder rail company but not the complainant - (e) where the licence holder operator continues to investigate the unresolved complaint, the reasons why the complaint remains unresolved and the steps it is taking to reach a solution
+- (d) if the complaint remains unresolved and the required number of days have elapsed after which the complainant has the right to access the relevant ADR scheme, licence holders must immediately issue an ADR letter informing the passenger of their right to take their complaint to the relevant ADR scheme at this stage.
+Unless advised otherwise by the complainant or the relevant ADR scheme, the licence holder may continue to engage with the complainant with the objective of resolving the complaint. - 1.71 ADR letters must include all of the following details: - (a) that the complainant has the right to go to the ADR scheme - (b) it is independent and free of charge - (c) the possible outcomes include: an apology; an explanation of what went wrong; a practical action to be taken to correct the problem; a financial award - (d) its decision has to be accepted by (is binding on) the licence holder but not the complainant - (e) where the licence holder continues to investigate the unresolved complaint, the reasons why the complaint remains unresolved and the steps it is taking to reach a solution